girdeux31/easyPhysi/README.md

  - Line 1 and 2: import `Universe` and `Body` objects, these are needed in every single problem solved with easyPhysi.
  - Line 4: define a universe instance with `Universe` class.
 The `dimensions` is an optional argument, but only 2 o 3 dimensions are allowed, default is 2.
  - Line 5: define as many properties for the universe as needed.
-Universe properties are listed in [Table](#tab-universe-properties), name and value must be include as arguments.
-Properties must fulfill its type, see [Section](#sec-property-types).
+Universe properties are listed in [Table](#tab-universe-properties), name and value must be included as arguments.
+Values must be consistent with property type, see [Section](#sec-property-types).
  - Line 7: define as many body instances as needed with `Body` class provided that they have different names.
 Its name must be included as first argument, the `dimensions` is an optional argument, but only 2 o 3 dimensions are allowed, default is 2.
  - Line 8: define as many properties for the body as needed.
-Body properties are listed in [Table](#tab-body-properties), name and value must be include as arguments.
-Properties must fulfill its type, see [Section](#sec-property-types).
+Body properties are listed in [Table](#tab-body-properties), name and value must be included as arguments.
+Values must be consistent with property type, see [Section](#sec-property-types).
  - Line 12: add all defined bodies to the universe (body and universe dimensions must match).
  - Line 16: solve the relevant physics equation over a specific body and define the unknown(s).
 See a list of allowed equations and unknowns in [Table](#tab-equations).